• Skip to main content

 5370 Clinical Social Work Practice I

 Prerequisite(s): Credit or concurrent enrollment in SWO 5337 or 5338.
+A minimum grade of B is required for this course.

 This course prepares students with specialized knowledge of theories and practice models and skills for advanced clinical practice within a broad array of practice contexts.
 Students learn to assess and intervene at the levels of individual, family, and group with some discussion of organizational and community practice.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.